tensorflow/tfjs/README.md

 Be sure to also check out our [models repository](https://github.com/tensorflow/tfjs-models) where we host pre-trained models on NPM.

+## Benchmarks

+[Benchmark tool](https://tensorflow.github.io/tfjs/e2e/benchmarks/).
+Use this webpage tool to test the performance related metrics (speed, memory, power, etc) of TensorFlow.js models on your local device with CPU, WebGL or WASM backend.

 ## Getting started

 There are two main ways to get TensorFlow.js in your JavaScript project: